 Pencils, a sketchbook, cake, thimbles, keys, money, snuff – women and girls carried a startling array of things in their capacious tie-on pockets throughout the eighteenth and nineteenth century.
 Using these once-commonplace accessories as a lens to explore the complexities of lived female experiences, The Pocket: A Hidden History of Women’s Lives 1660–1900, weaves together personal stories of love and loss, work and rest, triumph and failure that have previously been overlooked.

 Let authors Barbara Burman and Ariane Fennetaux guide you through the sometimes secretive, sometimes sad, always surprising world of pockets on the Yale Books blog.

 In a London household in 1765 servant Frances Burk gave herself away.
-Her pocket ‘appeared pretty bulky’, according to her mistress Ann Clough who asked to examine it, revealing that Frances had helped herself to a silk handkerchief, a pair of stays, a linen apron, a linen bib, three quarters of a yard of flowered cotton and a linen bib, all stuffed in the pocket and all belonging to Ann.
+Her pocket ‘appeared pretty bulky’, according to her mistress Ann Clough who asked to examine it, revealing that Frances had helped herself to a silk handkerchief, a pair of stays, a linen apron, three quarters of a yard of flowered cotton and a linen bib, all stuffed in the pocket and all belonging to Ann.

 Frances was not alone in using ample deep pockets for illicit acts.
 As women sought to eke for themselves precarious livings in precarious times, such events took place in urban and rural settings alike.

 “In 1777 Jane Griffith took her chance and stuffed two live ducks that belonged to Thomas Wainwright in her pockets”